chef-boneyard/private-chef-administration/README.markdown

 # Private Chef Administration Guide

-ATTN: This contents of this repo have been moved to https://github.com/opscode/chef-docs.
+ATTN: Chef 12 is the  new Chef server!
+Please see the documentation at http://docs.getchef.com/server/.

-The URL for these topics is http://docs.opscode.com/server/private_chef_1x.html.
-Content in this repository is no longer being maintained.
-Please refer to the documentation in the chef-docs repo.
-Thanks!
+ATTN: The documentation for Private Chef has been moved to https://github.com/opscode/chef-docs and is published to http://docs.opscode.com/release/private_chef/index.html.
+This content is no longer actively maintained.

 This repository has the source material for the Private Chef Administration guide.